Code is a 4-letter word

 house and start over.
 Therefore, the inspector will be looking to see if the framing

-methods of that era are still functioning adequately and do not present any safety
+methods of that era are still functioning adequately and whether they present any safety

 Many safety issues parallel codes and therefore, a home inspector is likely to